terminusdb/terminusdb/README.md

 ### Building from source

-In order to build from source, follow the [build from source](https://github.com/terminusdb/terminus-server/blob/master/docs/BUILD.md) directions.
+In order to build from source, follow the [build from source](https://github.com/terminusdb/terminusdb-server/blob/master/docs/BUILD.md) directions.

 ### Open Console

-Once you have installed terminus-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/console". (the default is: [http://localhost:6363/console](http://localhost:6363/console)).
+Once you have installed terminusdb-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/console". (the default is: [http://localhost:6363/console](http://localhost:6363/console)).

 ## Why